Equine Solicitors

 Bespoke agreements and contracts

-The sale, purchase, or loan of a horse usually involves agreements or contracts of some kind.
-They are also often required in relation to the subsequent keeping, grazing, and stabling of a horse, whether you have your own facilities or keep it on someone else’s land or livery.
-We can advise you on such matters, including what to do when they go wrong.
+The sale, purchase, or loan of a horse usually involves some kind of agreement or contract. contracts are also often needed in the keeping, grazing, and stabling of horses, whether you have your own facilities or are using someone else’s land or livery.
+We can advise you on all agreement and contract matters, including what to do when they go wrong.

 Other contracts we can produce or advise on include sponsorship agreements, stud/nomination agreements, syndicates, schooling, and rider/jockey agreements.
 Disputes can often arise with such contracts, which is where our legal team can help.